 What is the best online broker?
 That’s easy.
 The best online broker is the one that provides you with the optimal tools required to dedicate yourself to, and even make a living from, trading.
 The problem is that there are so many brokers around.
 To make things easier on you, we would like to show you which are the best brokers and which broker is better at what aspect of trading.
-For example, when working with CFDs, stocks or Forex, among others things, Plus500 stands out above the rest of the brokers (if you want to take the fast-lane click here to visit Plus500) (remember that CFDs are a leverage products and can result in the loss of your entire capital.
-Please ensure you fully understand the risks involved).
+For example, when working with CFDs, Plus500 stands out above the rest of the brokers (if you want to take the fast-lane click here to visit Plus500) (remember that CFDs are a leverage products and can result in the loss of your entire capital.
+Please ensure you fully understand the risks involved.
+CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
+Between 74-89% of retail investor accounts lose money when trading CFDs.
+You should consider whether you can afford to take the high risk of losing your money).

 |Rank||Broker||Trading||Regulation||Min.
 Deposit||Start trading|